floydmanubag/odin-recipes/README.md

 # odin-recipes

-this is me making the Project: Recipes in the foundatino course of Odin Project ^ ^
+this is me making the Project: Recipes in the foundation course of Odin Project ^ ^